 Wildlife – the rest

 Odzala-Kokoua is a naturalist’s paradise, bursting with almost incomprehensible biodiversity at every turn.
-Scientists estimate that the forest is home to some 4,500 species of plants, at least 100 mammal and 460 bird species.
+Scientists estimate that the forest is home to some 4,500 species of plants, at least 100 mammal and over 440 bird species.
 The open Marantaceae forest teems with insect life, and crocodiles, fishes, and frogs populate the swamps and rivers.

 Expect to be fascinated by the variety of monkeys leaping through the canopy and intrigued by the possibility of spotting one of several small duiker species or even a serval or African golden cat.
 Though seldom seen, camera trap studies have revealed the presence of leopards, and spotted hyenas prowl the outskirts of the camps.